 - “If anyone knows of any legal reason why these two may not be married today, please speak now.”

-- “[Marryer 1] and [Marryer 2], do you stand here today to give yourselves to each other in marriage?”
+- “[Partner 1] and [Partner 2], do you stand here today to give yourselves to each other in marriage.”

-How do we know if we have to include specific words of phrases in the ceremony?
+How do we know if we have to include these things in the ceremony?
 Google up on the laws in your state or province.

 4. The Exchange of Vows